-In 2021, the Group will have in place an Environmental, Social and Governance (ESG) framework which is to build growth, financial sustainability and deliver long-term value through effective engagement with all stakeholders including the community and environment.
+During the year, the Group introduced the Environmental, Social and Governance (ESG) framework in order to build growth, financial sustainability and deliver long-term value through effective engagement with all stakeholders including the community and environment.
+The ultimate vision for the ESG framework is to fulfil our purpose; making energy available and affordable for everyone everywhere, thereby supporting the sustainability of the world and ensuring the needs of future generations are not compromised by actions we take today.

-Some aspects of this framework have already been introduced including the Inclusion and Diversity Council which was introduced in 2020 and is responsible for enforcing the equal opportunities policy within EthosEnergy ensuring all employees are treated in a fair and consistent manner and not to discriminate unlawfully.
-The Group have also worked with various customers to upgrade the customer's assets in order to reduce the carbon emissions produced and to support customers with reliable low carbon power generation.
+Some aspects were introduced last year including the Inclusion and Diversity Council which was introduced in 2020 and is responsible for enforcing the equal opportunities policy within EthosEnergy ensuring all employees are treated in a fair and consistent manner and not to discriminate unlawfully.